datasets/corruption-perceptions-index/README.md

 More information about the index and methodology can be found [here](http://www.transparency.org/cpi2014/in_detail)

-### data/*.csv
+### data/allCPI.csv

-One CSV file per year, from 1998 to 2014.
+CPI for each country (rows) over the years 1998-2014 (columns)

 ## Preparation

-This package includes an R script (scripts/script.R) to download files from the Transparency International website, and to convert them in CSV format.
+This package includes an R script (scripts/script.R) to download files from the Transparency International website, to convert them in CSV format, and to merge the files in a common allCPI.csv file.

+Some manual editing was finally made to merge countries whose naming is not consistent over the years (e.g., Trinidad & Tobago, Trinidad and Tobago).

 ## License